Americans, Canadians open junior hockey world championship with wins - ExBulletin

 Americans, Canadians open junior hockey world championship with wins

-RED DEER, Alta.
-The United States jumped to a three-goal lead and overcame a comeback in the third period by beating Slovakia 3-2 on Sunday in the final game on the first day of the junior world hockey championship.

-RED DEER, Alta.
-The United States jumped to a three-goal lead and overcame a comeback in the third period by beating Slovakia 3-2 on Sunday in the final game on the first day of the junior world hockey championship.
+RED DEER, Alta. – The United States jumped to a three-goal lead and overcame a comeback in the third period by beating Slovakia 3-2 on Sunday in the final game on the first day of the Junior World Hockey Championships.

 Matthew Knies, Mackie Samoskevich and Landon Slaggert scored for the defending champion Americans (1-0) in Group B action at Red Deer, Alta.